tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 CKafka/产品动态_intl_en.md

 <td><a href="https://intl.cloud.tencent.com/document/product/597/31779">Service Level Agreement (New Version)</a></td>
 </tr><tr>
 <td>Topics can be automatically created</td>
-<td>If “auto-create topic” is enabled in the console, when you use or access the metadata of a topic that does not exist, the topic will be automatically created with the configured number of replicas and partitions.</td>
+<td>If "auto-create topic" is enabled in the console, when you use or access the metadata of a topic that does not exist, the topic will be automatically created with the configured number of replicas and partitions.</td>
 <td>2019-05-11</td>
-<td><a href="https://intl.cloud.tencent.com/document/product/597/32554">Creating Topic</a></td>
+<td><a href="https://intl.cloud.tencent.com/document/product/597/40039">Creating Topic</a></td>
 </tr></table>

 ## April 2019